buttonwoodcx/bcx-expression-evaluator/README.md

     evaluate('`${a+1}`', {a:1}, null, {stringInterpolationMode: true}); // => '`2`'
     evaluateStringInterpolation('`${a+1}`', {a:1}); // => '`2`'

 ### safe.
-It is not an eval in Javascript, doesn't have access to global javascript objects
+It is not an eval in JavaScript, doesn't have access to global JavaScript objects

     evaluate('parseInt(a, 10)', {a:"7"}) // => undefined